Lamboyjat/Lamboyjat/README.md

 ### 👋 Hi, I'm Lamin Jatta (@Lamboyjat)

-Born and raised in The Gambia—famously known as the "Smiling Coast of Africa"—I’m passionate about technology, learning, and making a positive impact through knowledge and innovation.
+Born and raised in The Gambia famously known as the "Smiling Coast of Africa" I’m passionate about technology, learning, and making a positive impact through knowledge and innovation.

 ### 🛠️ Technical Skills